rafaelmcandeias/LN/MP2/README.md

 - Algumas respostas no training set tb nao fazem sentido...

 #### Model1:
+- Stemming
+    - Porter-Stemmer.
+    - LancasterStemmer is simple, but heavy stemming due to iterations and over-stemming may occur.
+Over-stemming causes the stems to be not linguistic, or they may have no meaning.
-- Com Daccard calcula a distancia da palavra à soluçao
+- Com Jaccard calcula a distancia da palavra à soluçao

 #### Model2:
 - Pre-processing + Count vectorize